Mulan (2020 film): Controversies

-The film was marked by several controversies, relating to both production decisions as well as comments by individuals involved in the movie.
-Disney CFO Christine McCarthy has stated that the controversies the film has caused have created "a lot of issues for [Disney]."
+The film was marked by several controversies, relating to both production decisions as well as comments by individuals involved in the film.
+Disney CFO Christine McCarthy has stated that the controversies the film has caused have created "a lot of issues for [Disney]".

 Filming in Xinjiang

 Criticism has been directed at the fact that filming took place in the autonomous region of Xinjiang, where human rights abuses are taking place.
 At the end of the credits, the film gives special thanks to several government entities in Xinjiang, including the now-sanctioned Xinjiang Public Security Bureau in Turpan, and several local committees of the Publicity Department of the Chinese Communist Party.
 The public security bureau in Turpan was added to the U.S. Bureau of Industry and Security's Entity List in October 2019.

 According to Reuters, after the controversy about the film's links with Xinjiang erupted overseas, the Chinese government ordered media outlets not to cover the release of Mulan.
 At a September 10 conference, Disney CFO Christine McCarthy said in response to the controversy that "almost the entirety" of the film had been shot in New Zealand, but that 20 Chinese locations were used to "accurately depict some of the unique landscape and geography of the country".
 US Senator Josh Hawley sent a letter to Disney CEO Bob Chapek asking, among other things, for clarification on Chinese government involvement in the film.
 The Human Rights Foundation also sent a letter to Chapek asking Disney to condemn human rights violations and consider donating some of the film's earnings to promote human rights in Xinjiang.

-In September 2020, 135 British MPs signed a letter condemning China's human rights abuses, addressed to Liu Xiaoming, Chinese ambassador to the U.K. The petition was written in response of a BBC video detailing the production of Mulan.
-On October 7, 2020, British politician Iain Duncan Smith sent an email to Disney, criticizing the filming in Xinjiang, with Disney defending it, saying, "it is standard practice across the film industry worldwide to acknowledge in a film's credits the cooperation, approvals, and assistance provided by various entities and individuals over the course of a film's production."
-Smith responded by saying, "Disney's corporate policy does not appear to care about the human rights issues," on Twitter.
+In September 2020, 135 British MPs signed a letter condemning China's human rights abuses, addressed to Liu Xiaoming, Chinese ambassador to the U.K. The petition was written in response to a BBC video detailing the production of Mulan.
+On October 7, 2020, British politician Iain Duncan Smith sent an email to Disney, criticizing the filming in Xinjiang.
+Disney defended it, saying, "it is standard practice across the film industry worldwide to acknowledge in a film's credits the cooperation, approvals, and assistance provided by various entities and individuals over the course of a film's production."